Cyxteen/python-necta-api/readme.md

 ## USAGE
 #### first clone the repository
     git clone https://github.com/Cyxteen/python-necta-api.git

+#### install all the requirements
+    python install -r requirement.txt

 #### run the different functions from the folder
 #### to get a single student result